Recycling at UofL is comprehensive and easy...but it depends on your cooperation!

 - Mercury (Hg)

 - DEHS offers departments green buckets to collect batteries for recycling and over 50 green buckets have been placed at various departments throughout Belknap, HSC, and Shelby campuses.
-When the battery recycling container is near full, University personnel can contact DEHS at 852-2956, or submit a pick up request on-line.
+When the battery recycling container is near full, University personnel can submit a pick up request on-line.

 - Look for battery collection buckets in these locations: